proxpero/proxpero.github.io/about.md

 Hi!
 My name is Todd Olsen.
 I teach reading, writing, and arithmetic to kids (as well as history, science, and Latin).
 This is where I (rarely) blog about software development (usually Swift on Apple platforms).
 Thanks for stopping in!

-Here is a vague timeline of my personal programming history:
+Here is a vague computer-focused timeline myself (WIP):

 # The Atari